Input

 Is my Python code sent to a server?

-Why does the indentation look different from the original?
+Why is the indentation different from the original?

-Obfuscated Python often strips or collapses indentation.
-This tool infers block structure from Python keywords and restores standard 4-space indentation.
-Minor differences may require manual adjustment.
+Obfuscated Python often strips all whitespace.
+This tool reconstructs block structure from Python keywords like if, for, def, and class, then applies standard 4-space indentation.
+Small tweaks may still be needed.

 Related Tools